Adarsh01208/Foodvilla/README.md

 ## 8. Contributing

 Contributions are welcome!
-Please check [this repository](https://github.com/Adarsh01208/NamasteReact) for guidelines on how to contribute.
+Please check [this repository](https://github.com/Adarsh01208/Foodvilla) for guidelines on how to contribute.

 ## 9. License

-NamasteReact is released under the MIT License.
+Foodvilla is released under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ---